 In Pakistan, the average annual requirement for blood is around 1.5 million bags.
 To help meet this demand, we organise blood camps every month in different cities within Pakistan, with more than 38,000 registered donors around the country.
 It takes just one pint of blood to save up to three lives - imagine how far donations from just one camp can go?

 While we encourage everyone to register as a blood donor, we especially focus on encouraging the young and explain how their donation can help save someone’s life.

-The Al Mustafa Welfare Trust also provides free blood to medical patients in times of urgency, especially to Thalassemia and Dialysis patients.
+Al Mustafa Welfare Trust also provides free blood to medical patients in times of urgent need, especially to thalassemia and dialysis patients.

-We understand how difficult life can be for those who suffer from the loss of a limb.
-Whether it is due to disease, accidents or amputation, the effects of losing a limb are often long-lasting and can also be traumatic.
+We understand how difficult life can be for those who are suffering from the loss of a limb.
+Whether it is due to disease, an accident, or amputation, the effects of losing a limb are often long-lasting and can also be incredibly traumatic.

 In Pakistan, the number of patients requiring prosthetic limbs has increased over the last six years.
 However, there is a stigma surrounding disability in this part of the world, and Pakistani people with disabilities often struggle to integrate effectively into their local communities.

 However, this stigma does not comply with the teachings of the Qur’an and Hadith, where we are taught that everyone is equal in the eyes of Allah (SWT).
 This means that the disabled should be held in the same regard as the able-bodied.
 In fact, the Holy Qur’an narrates that the Prophet Mohammed (PBUH) assisted disabled followers to allow them to attend prayers.